Leleat/extensions-in-system-menu/README.md

-# Extensions in system menu
+# Extensions & Tweaks in system menu

-A GNOME extension that adds a menu item to the system menu which opens the Extensions app.
+A GNOME extension, which adds menu items to the system menu for the `Extensions` or the `Tweaks` app.

 ![Preview](preview.png)